Q: Is Calvary Chapel Schools open for in-person instruction?

 Q: Do you offer an art program?

-A: MCA offers our students a wonderful art program called, Meet The Masters.
+A: We offer our students a wonderful art program called, Meet The Masters.
 Each month a famous artist is chosen for study.
 Students are taught the historical background concerning the artist and the era in which the artist worked.
 Actual art projects utilizing the artistic style are practiced.
 The art is displayed in the gymnasium during "Open House" each year.

 Q: Does your school offer music?

 A: Music is an important academic skill.
-MCA employs a full-time music teacher who visits every classroom once weekly to teach various musical styles and a full-time band instructor who conducts after school classes.
+We employ a full-time music teacher who visits every classroom once weekly to teach various musical styles and a full-time band instructor who conducts after school classes.
 Performances are held periodically to demonstrate progress and showcase the growing talent.

 A: Every student receives physical education several times each week.
-Taught by P.E. professionals, students learn about their body and the proper way to exercise and eat nutritionally.
+Taught by qualified P.E. teachers, students learn about their body and the proper way to exercise and eat nutritionally.
 As childhood obesity becomes a growing concern, the practice of proper physical fitness and nutrition habits is vital.
-MCA students consistently score among the highest on the Presidential Physical Fitness Test.
-The foundation of our P.E. program is physical fitness, sport related skill acquisition, athletic competition, and nutrition.
+Our students consistently score among the highest on the Presidential Physical Fitness Test.
+The foundation of our P.E. program is physical fitness, sport-related skill acquisition, athletic competition, and nutrition.

 Q: Do students have access to a library?

-A: MCA students enjoy their own separate library which is fully automated.
+A: Our students enjoy their own separate library which is fully automated.
 A software system allows book check-out through the use of technology.
 Student identification cards can be scanned by our librarians, providing a quick process and instant records.
 This system allows students the opportunity to locate a desired book within the library by performing a search through the computer.
 Our library operates two esteemed programs.
-1) Accelerated Reader and 2) the Passport to Literature program is a "hallmark" that leads, encourages, and rewards students to read several books and novels during their leisure time.
+1) Accelerated Reader and 2) the Passport to Literature program.
+Both programs challenge and encourage students to grow in their ability to read and establish a lifelong love for reading.

 Q: What is your school’s homework policy?

-A: Maranatha Christian Academy is proud to support our school family both inside and outside the classroom.
-The majority of our daily school work requirement is performed within the classroom setting, eliminating the need for extensive homework during the evening.
-Homework is an important and necessary component to a child's academic progress.
-Homework is assigned and corrected upon return to school.
+A: The majority of the daily school work requirement is performed within the classroom setting, eliminating the need for extensive homework during the evening.
+However, homework is an important and necessary component of a child's academic progress and may be assigned and corrected upon return to school.
 Time spent practicing homework meets reasonable requirements for each grade level.

 Q: What is the classroom environment like?

-A: When a person walks into a classroom at MCA, they immediately sense the teachers love for the Lord and their students.
+A: When a person walks into any of our classrooms they will immediately sense the teacher’s love for the Lord and their students.
 Colorful bulletin boards filled with information and student work adorn each classroom.
-Our teachers educate students through the use of the Abeka curriculum.
-Teachers use white boards, laptop computers, Optima projectors, sound equipment, and of course books to educate their students.
+Teachers use whiteboards, projectors, sound equipment, and multiple other mediums to engage, equip, and empower their students.

 Q: Is there a lunch program on campus?

-A: MCA provides a school lunch program where students can purchase a nutritionally balanced lunch for $4.00.
+A: We provide a school lunch program where students can purchase a nutritionally balanced lunch.
+Check the website for current prices.

 Q: Does the school offer a secure environment?

-A: Our daycare department provides games and activities, as well as security to our students while they play at recess and after school.
-Daycare services are also available before school from 7:00 AM to 8:00 AM, and after school from 3:00 to 6:00 PM for a small additional fee.
+A: Our daycare department provides supervision, games, and activities, as well as security to our students while they play at recess and after school.
 The campus is kept safe under the watchful eyes of full-time security officers who regularly patrol the campus in a golf cart, as well as our daycare staff, pastors, teachers, administrators, and custodians.
 The school regularly practices procedures for fire, earthquake, and lockdown.
 Security cameras are strategically located throughout the campus.
-A wireless P.A. system is established in each classroom with capability for two-way communication.
+A wireless P.A. system is established in each classroom with the capability for two-way communication.